 Pikes Peak Highway

 Fifteen miles from Colorado Springs on Hwy.
 24, you’ll travel 19 miles past the North Pole Home of Santa’s Workshop Amusement Park, a handful of reservoirs, Glen Cove Inn, picnic areas, visitors centers, scenic overlooks and interpretive areas and peekaboo moments with Pikes Peak itself.
 Tolls for the highway range from $4 to $40 depending on the season and number of passengers in your vehicle.
 Round trip is a roughly three-hour excursion.
-Find more details about the highway at pikespeakcolorado.com.
+Find more details about the highway at pikespeakcolorado.com. *Note: Due to limited parking at the summit due to construction of the Pikes Peak Summit Complex, visitors planning to drive to the top during the busy summer months (May through October) may be required to take a complimentary shuttle from designated parking lots along the highway.

 The most popular route for climbing to the summit is Barr Trail, a 13-mile trek with a gain of 8,000 feet in elevation that starts in Manitou Springs.
 Its length, high altitude, many switchbacks and unpredictable weather in any season mean only experienced and well-prepared hikers (warm clothing, plenty of water and food) should attempt the full route to the summit.
 Find information on this and other trails up Pikes Peak.